 Program Director: Terry Morgan, MD, PhD

-- Requirements: Applicants must have completed three years of anatomic pathology training.
-Applicants must be legally able to work in the U.S., or eligible to obtain work authorization.
+- Requirements: Applicants must have completed 3 years of AP training or 4 years of AP/CP training in an ACGME- or RCPSC-accredited program and have passed the USMLE Step 3 exam.
+Applicants must be legally able to work in the U.S., or eligible to obtain work authorization, and are expected to take and pass the ABP cytopathology examination upon graduation.

 - Stipend: The stipend is commensurate with the year of postgraduate training.